althea-net/rita-firmware/README.md

 very easy to apply delta changes onto a modified build directory.
 Allowing a dramatic reduction in build time as well as very flexible build options.

 Althea itself is an incentivized mesh system.
-This bulid system creates a firmware image preconfigured with Althea's fork of the Babeld mesh software as well as various utilities and tools to automatically pay mesh nodes for bandwidth.
+This build system creates a firmware image preconfigured with Althea's fork of the Babeld mesh software as well as various utilities and tools to automatically pay mesh nodes for bandwidth.